nestybox/sysbox-ee/docs/design.md

 **Notes:**

-1) The Nestybox shiftfs module is required to be present in the kernel when running Docker with Sysboxd, specifically when Docker is configured without userns-remap (the default and prefered configuration, as described in the [Sysboxd Usage Guide](usage.md#interaction-with-docker-userns-remap)).
+1) The Nestybox shiftfs module is required to be present in the kernel when running Docker with Sysbox, specifically when Docker is configured without userns-remap (the default and prefered configuration, as described in the [Sysbox Usage Guide](usage.md#interaction-with-docker-userns-remap)).
-If the module is not present in the Linux kernel in this case, Sysboxd will fail to launch containers and issue an appropriate error.
+If the module is not present in the Linux kernel in this case, Sysbox will fail to launch containers and issue an appropriate error.

 2) Ubuntu kernels starting with 5.0 (including the upcoming Ubuntu 19.10 release) already include a module called "shiftfs".
 While this module is conceptually similar to Nestybox's shiftfs, it's **not** the same.
-The Nestybox shiftfs module includes some changes that are specific to Sysboxd.
+The Nestybox shiftfs module includes some changes that are specific to Sysbox.

 ## Procfs Virtualization

-Sysboxd performs partial virtualization of the system container's procfs (i.e., `/proc`).
+Sysbox performs partial virtualization of the system container's procfs (i.e., `/proc`).

 The main goals for this are: